 Are you looking for the ultimate side gig that enables you to make money from anywhere in the world, including the safety and comfort of your own home?
 Do you want to have a job that allows you to earn a sustainable salary while living a nomadic lifestyle moving from country to country?
 What about making a difference in the lives of others and connecting with people from all over the globe?
 If you answered "yes" to the above questions, then teaching English online is the job for you.

-Online learning is a vast field, and here to stay as an integral part of education, and as a business.
-From world-class universities to Fortune 500 companies, computer, mobile, and Internet-based training have become an integral part of nearly all education fields, including English as a second language (ESL).
-In fact, according to Forbes, Research and Markets forecasts e-learning revenue generated globally will reach $325 Billion by 2025.
+Online learning is a vast field, and here to stay as an integral part of all types of education, and as a business.
+From world-class universities to Fortune 500 companies, computer, mobile, and Internet-based training have become an important part of nearly all education fields, including English as a second language (ESL).
+In fact, according to Forbes, Research and Markets forecast that remote learning revenue generated globally will reach $325 Billion by 2025.
 In recent years, teaching English online to speakers of other languages worldwide has grown exponentially and shows no signs of slowing down.

 - The field of teaching English online is enormous & fast-growing, offering many opportunities.

 - You don’t need prior teaching experience or even a college degree to teach online, but you should get a TEFL certification for the best possible job prospects as an online English teacher.

-- Teaching English online offers convenience and flexibility and you can do it from anywhere in the world as long as you have a strong internet connection.
+- Teaching online offers convenience and flexibility and you can do it from anywhere in the world as long as you have a strong internet connection.

 1. What Is Teaching English Online?